 Additionally, we will make the garments in a softer deconstructed construction that comes with minimal shoulder padding and interior chest padding.
 This will produce the right look for summer and give you what you want, which is the lighted construction in a jacket.

 A simple tan and pale blue summer suit are great ads to your wardrobe.
-A great example is this seasonal fancy suits from famed English mill Dormeuil ’s Amadeus 365 collection.
-You can view the collection by clicking the video link here.
+A great example is this seasonal fancy suit from famed English mill Dormeuil ’s Amadeus 365 collection.
+You can view the collection by clicking the video link.